Help for Current Students

 The short answer is no. Many students at DeGroote choose to take courses from several different disciplines.
-They may choose todo this because they have diverse interests, aspire to have a more flexible education, simply aren’t interested enough in any one area, or for other reasons!
+They may choose to do this because they have diverse interests, aspire to have a more flexible education, simply aren’t interested enough in any one area, or for other reasons!

 What’s great about DeGroote is that the choice is yours.
-If you would like to pursue certain careers, it may be beneficial to focus in one area.
+If you would like to pursue certain careers, it may be beneficial to focus on one area.
 For example, taking more accounting classes is probably very valuable in

 pursuit of a CPA designation.

-To answer a couple common questions:
+To answer a couple of common questions:

 - There is no record kept on your area of focus.
 Your choice will not be